 Today, all but the simplest applications consist of multiple virtual machines.
 These machines communicate with each other over an IP network, and provide a service together.
 The configuration of the network, which includes things such as host names, IP address and firewall rules, is an essential part of an application’s configuration.
 Change the network, and your application stops working.

 In the public cloud however, the network is very different from what it is in the datacenter.
-For example, static IP addresses are usually not available, IP addresses might change across restarts, and broadcast/multicasting usually does not work.
+For example, pure L2 access is difficult and VLANs, span ports, broadcast/multicasting usually do not work.

 Ravello allows you to run existing multi-VM applications unmodified in the cloud, not just single virtual machines.
 To make this possible, we provide a software-defined network that virtualizes the connectivity between the virtual machines in an application.
 The virtual network is completely user-defined and can include multiple subnets, routers, and supplemental services such as DHCP, DNS servers and firewalls.
 The virtual network can be made to look exactly like a datacenter network.
 You can even create your own network elements by uploading virtual appliances that implement the desired function.
 For example, this way you can implement load balancing appliances and L2/L3 site-to-site or access VPN endpoints.